nbg007/react/README.md

 This is built using the following stack:
 * React
 * Redux: To maintain the state
-* Immutable: To make sure data is not mutated directly
+* Immutable: To make sure data is not mutated directly, in this case - state
 * webpack: To package all the dependencies
 * babel: To convert es6 to es5
 * Nodejs with Hapi: Server